bernie-skipole/indipydriver/docs/source/usage/example3.rst

         # make the window driver
         windowdriver = make_driver("Window", "Thermostat")
-        server = ipd.IPyServer(windowdriver)
+        server = IPyServer(windowdriver)
         server.add_remote(host='raspberrypi', port=7624)
         print(f"Running {__file__}")
         asyncio.run(server.asyncrun())

 The server.add_remote command enables this to make a connection to raspberrypi which is running the thermostat, and this connects the two.
-If indipyclient is then run on the machine running the windowdriver, it is able to control both drivers as before.
+If indipyterm is then run on the machine running the windowdriver, it is able to control both drivers as before.